oceanbit/oceanbit-website/posts/gitshark-android-beta/index.md

 - Checking out remote branches
 - Viewing commit details
 - Seeing a Git log for current branch
+- Full accessibility support
+- Translations in 4 languages
+- Strong custom error handling with an easy-to-report interface

 While we feel that this is a solid enough base to cover some initial usecases, we acknowledge that there's more to add to our app, such as: